 - The correct filter is one that takes into account the rotation rate depending on the size and amount of water in the pool.

-- Also remember that it is okay to go with a filter that is a little larger than the capacity of your pool.
+- Also remember that it is okay to go with a filter that has a capacity that is a little larger than the capacity of your pool.

 Why Do Small Pools Need Filters?

-So that the water stays healthy and does not pile up with all kinds of horrible things.
-It has to be in constant movement.
-Think of it this way, would you swim in a river or lake if it was obviously dirty or does not look so good?
-Imagine a stench that comes from a body of water.
-Would you like to walk in and splash around?
-The fact that you can not see anything does not mean it is not there.
+This means that the water stays healthy and does not pile up with all kinds of horrible things.
+The fact that you can not see any dirt in the pool does not mean it is not there.

 A filter and pump system is essential to ensure that the chemicals used to maintain your pool are well balanced.
 If your pool is out of balance or has no filter, bad things can happen.
-When debris falls into the tank, contaminants and bacteria must be removed.
+For instance, contaminants and bacteria can quickly form if debris falls into the tank.

 A pump pulls the water and pushes it through the filter to clean it and trap the dirt.